-Founded in 1837 by a group of abolitionists, Knox College is a community of individuals from diverse backgrounds challenging each other to explore, understand and improve ourselves, our society, and our world.
-The “Issues of Mass Incarceration” project, led by Leanne Trapedo Sims (the Daniel J. Logan Professor of Peace and Justice), will include three film screenings as well as a large-scale performance presentation, for the college and Galesburg communities.
+Founded in 1837 by a group of abolitionists, Knox College is a community of individuals from diverse backgrounds challenging each other to explore, understand, and improve ourselves, our society, and our world.
+The “Issues of Mass Incarceration” project, led by Leanne Trapedo Sims (the Daniel J. Logan Professor of Peace and Justice), will include three film screenings as well as a large-scale performance presentation, for the college and communities in Galesburg.

 Q: With regards to the criminal legal system, when you imagine a just future, what does it look like?

 Leanne Trapedo Sims: I think abolition is the key.
 Our criminal legal system is an aperture to so many forms of violence that happen not only in the United States but also globally.
 Having done some work inside a women’s prison in Hawaii, where I taught creative writing for four years, I really got to see the injustice of the criminal legal system in full effect.
 Particularly looking at Hawaii, which is sort of a colonized space, I got to see that most of the people inside the prison were Native Hawaiians.
 That really mirrors what’s happening in the United States with Black and Brown folks, especially Black folks, being overrepresented in the criminal legal system.

 I think the prison industrial complex needs to go.
 That is not going to happen tomorrow as we can see by the amount of misinformation and political struggle continuing to amplify the divides we have in this country.
 The prison industrial complex is an inherently unjust, corrupt system that needs to be abolished.
 So, if I could envision a just world, we wouldn’t have prisons.

 Q: How do you see harnessing the arts and humanities as important strategies in working toward that future?